Termination of Proceedings (Including Discontinuance)

 If the reason for terminating the proceedings is the insufficiency of the evidence provided to the CPS at that date, this must be made clear to the court and the defendant.
 If it is likely that the proceedings will be re-instated if further evidence becomes available, both the court and the defendant should be informed.

 Prosecutors must be aware that decisions to terminate prosecutions are susceptible to judicial review (see legal guidance on: Appeals - Judicial Review of Prosecutorial Decisions).
 Accordingly, a full note of the reason for the decision is essential.
 The more difficult the decision, the more important it is to have a detailed note showing how the evidential and the public interest stages of the Full Code Test have been applied.

 Prosecutors should also note that under the Victims' Right to Review (VRR) scheme, victims have the right to seek a review of a decision to terminate proceedings where the termination results in an end to all proceedings relating to that victim.

 There are several methods by which proceedings may be terminated prior to conviction.

-When termination of proceedings takes place at court, a full note should be made on the file of what was said by each of the parties and the court.
+When termination of proceedings takes place at court, a full note should be made of what was said by each of the parties and the court.